brendengifford/exploring-foundation/foundation-sass/README.md

 **Utility Classes**

 Pretty easy to figure out, they have `clearfix`, `left`, `right` (floats), `radius` for rounded corners and `round` for no corners, then `text-left`, `text-right`, etc. for text-align stuff (also works with size, e.g. `medium-only-text-left`).
 They also have `hide` to hide an element.

+**Icon Fonts**

+They have icon fonts for Foundation, but they don't come with it for some reason.
+Anyway, you can get them here: http://zurb.com/playground/foundation-icon-fonts-3

+Unzip the file and move it to the project folder, then add `<link rel="stylesheet" href="foundation-icons/foundation-icons.css" />` to the `<head>` of the html pages.

+You can now add, for example: `<i class="fi-burst-new"></i>` to include an icon, where the class name is the name of the icon.
+Find a full list of icons in the example.html file that comes in the foundation-icons folder.

+**Navigation**

+There are a few navigation options, they all look boring and businessy, but the styles are probably easy to overwrite.

+The Offcanvas is pretty cool.
+Used in conjunction with `show-for-small-only`, it could be a good solution for mobile navigation.

+There's also a Top Bar navigation that is exactly what it sounds like, just a bar across the top that you can put navigation link in, including dropdowns.
+It stick to the top of the screen as you scroll down, or you can just have it at the top.

+A few others they have are:
+- Side Nav, which is a typical list style navigation.
+- Magellan Sticky Nav, which links to sections of the page and scrolls down to them while staying stuck to the top.
+- Sub Nav, good for showing different states of a page, different sorting options or filters for instance.
+- Bread Crumb, you know, bread crumbs.
+- Pagination, and you also know this.